Independent Living Services Brochure

 - Seek out supervisory staff at the Independent Living Center to discuss your concern.

-- Bring your concern to the attention of the President of the Board of Directors of the Independent Living Center.
+- Bring your concern to the attention of the President of the Board of Directors of the Independent Living Center in writing.
 The Center can tell you how to contact the Board President.

 - Contact the ACCES-VR Centers Administration Unit, 1-800-222-5627 (voice/TTY).